mcdelaney/packMatt/README.md

-Less Painful Version Control: Coming soon to an aws instance near you!
+Less Painful Version Control: Coming soon to an AWS instance near you!